Rutvikak/AllStateClaimPrediction/README.md

 ### Solution:
 - The appropriate model type for predicting claim payments on the basis of characteristics of demaged vehicles is Linear regression.
+- To check whether the Claim_Amount will be there or not, i.e. it will be Zero or more than Zero.
+In this case it becomes a logistic regression problem, so will be using Logistic Regression mode.

 ### Steps for creating models:
 - Check and remove NULL and duplicate values.